vVv-Keys/KEYSAC-FIVEM/README.md

 Replace 123456789 with the ID of the channel where you want to send the logs in the line channel_id = 123456789.
 Make sure to install the discord library using pip install discord before running the code.
 ```

+### UPDATES:

+> Updated exception handling format to try-except blocks to implement more robust error handling for the ANTICHEAT.